awsdocs/aws-codebuild-user-guide/doc_source/change-project.md

    If you use Amazon EC2 Systems Manager Parameter Store, then for **Type**, choose **Parameter**\.
 For **Name**, enter an identifier for CodeBuild to reference\.
 For **Value**, enter the parameter's name as stored in Amazon EC2 Systems Manager Parameter Store\.
 Using a parameter named `/CodeBuild/dockerLoginPassword` as an example, for **Type**, choose **Parameter**\.
 For **Name**, enter `LOGIN_PASSWORD`\.
 For **Value**, type `/CodeBuild/dockerLoginPassword`\.
 **Important**
 If you use Amazon EC2 Systems Manager Parameter Store, we recommend that you store parameters with parameter names that start with `/CodeBuild/` \(for example, `/CodeBuild/dockerLoginPassword`\)\.
 You can use the CodeBuild console to create a parameter in Amazon EC2 Systems Manager\.
-Choose **Create parameter**, and then follow the instructions in the dialog box\. \(In that dialog box, for **KMS key**, you can optionally specify the ARN of an AWS KMS key in your account\.
+Choose **Create parameter**, and then follow the instructions in the dialog box\. \(In that dialog box, for **KMS key**, you can specify the ARN of an AWS KMS key in your account\.
 Amazon EC2 Systems Manager uses this key to encrypt the parameter's value during storage and decrypt it during retrieval\.\) If you use the CodeBuild console to create a parameter, the console starts the parameter name with `/CodeBuild/` as it is being stored\.
 For more information, see [Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) and [Systems Manager Parameter Store Console Walkthrough](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-walk.html#sysman-paramstore-console) in the *Amazon EC2 Systems Manager User Guide*\.
 If your build project refers to parameters stored in Amazon EC2 Systems Manager Parameter Store, the build project's service role must allow the `ssm:GetParameters` action\.
-If you chose **New service role** earlier, CodeBuild includes this action in the default service role for your build project automatically\.
+If you chose **New service role** earlier, CodeBuild includes this action in the default service role for your build project\.
 However, if you chose **Existing service role**, you must include this action to your service role separately\.
 If your build project refers to parameters stored in Amazon EC2 Systems Manager Parameter Store with parameter names that do not start with `/CodeBuild/`, and you chose **New service role**, you must update that service role to allow access to parameter names that do not start with `/CodeBuild/`\.
 This is because that service role allows access only to parameter names that start with `/CodeBuild/`\.
 If you choose **New service role**, the service role includes permission to decrypt all parameters under the `/CodeBuild/` namespace in the Amazon EC2 Systems Manager Parameter Store\.
 Environment variables you set replace existing environment variables\.
 For example, if the Docker image already contains an environment variable named `MY_VAR` with a value of `my_value`, and you set an environment variable named `MY_VAR` with a value of `other_value`, then `my_value` is replaced by `other_value`\.
 Similarly, if the Docker image already contains an environment variable named `PATH` with a value of `/usr/local/sbin:/usr/local/bin`, and you set an environment variable named `PATH` with a value of `$PATH:/usr/share/ant/bin`, then `/usr/local/sbin:/usr/local/bin` is replaced by the literal value `$PATH:/usr/share/ant/bin`\.